April 30th, 2016

 A hail of phased energy rips into the first warrior, taking half of his face revealing writhing green tendrils where a brain should have been.
 The warriors turn toward the source of the attack.
 On the other side of the quad stand two heraldic figures.

 One holds a futuristic looking machine gun, its barrel still smoking.
-He wore black ceramic plate armor under a dusty black duster, his head hidden beneath a black metallic skull-shaped mask with glowing red eyes.
-He points a red gauntleted right hand and yells out at the first warrior, “S'matter Buddy?
-You look a little” he turns to his companion, a Japanese woman with flowing waist length hair.
-She wore similar armor, only in white, “-what's the word I'm lookin for here Kay?”
+Clad in black ceramic plate armor under a dusty black duster, his head hidden beneath a black metallic helmet with glowing red eyes that looked ripped out of a video game.
+He points a red gauntleted right hand and yells out at the first warrior, “S’matter Buddy?
+You look a little-” he turns to his companion, a Japanese woman with flowing waist length hair.
+She wore similar armor, only in white, “-what’s the word I’m lookin for here Kay?”

 The woman in white looks at her companion, “Like a bunch of pawns sent to the slaughter?”

 “I was gonna say they look stupid, but that’s,” The black clad hero put his red hand up to his chin, “better.”

 “No I won’t let this go,” Taylor replies as the group continues walking along the far side of the quad, completely unaware of the showdown going on in the center, “Not until you tell me why you don’t want an internship that will open the door for any career you want!”

 “Hey guys, Kendra says that the tanks are heading toward campus.”
 Rachel says, “What do you think’s up with that?”